hisham-elzayadi/Spectral-LMP/README.md

 $$

-These diagnostics distinguish the overall perturbation magnitude from its direction relative to the dominant and complementary eigenspaces.
+These diagnostics distinguish the overall perturbation magnitude from its direction relative to the dominant and complement eigenspaces.

 ## Experiments